mpdairy/elm-argspec/README.md

                            , arguments = Just <| Argument "sizeX" &&& Argument "sizeY" }
 ```

+The arguments after an option are just stored in a flat `Dict` along with all the other
+arguments, so be sure to use unique argument names.

 Short options that require arguments should not be grouped.

 ## Optional

 `Optional` takes a list of optional `ArgSpec`s.
 It matches as many as
 it can, which could be zero, and the scan continues.
-It's best to put
-your `Option`s in `Optional`, but you can also do other commands.

 ```elm
 sampleSpec = Command "optional"